bleichenbacher-daniel/Rooterberg/README.md

 * Added test vectors for ECDH with JWK keys.
 * Added test vectors edge cases during CRT computation of RSA-OAEP.
 * Added test vectors for SPECK.

+2024/11/10, v.
+0.53
+* Added more test vectors for RFC 6979 based signatures.

+2024/11/24 v.
+0.54
+* Updated the test setup.
+* Added more pseudorandom test vectors (npm elliptic previously failed only one test vector even though 1 out of every 256 signatures was incorrect).